msalib/py-geo-rasterize/README.md

 [features.rasterize](https://rasterio.readthedocs.io/en/latest/api/rasterio.features.html#rasterio.features.rasterize).
 The
-difference is that while [rasterio](https://rasterio.readthedocs.io/) is built on GDAL, this library has no dependencies -- you can install this wheel without having to worry about GDAL (or any other C library at all)!
+difference is that while [rasterio](https://rasterio.readthedocs.io/) is built on GDAL, this library has no dependencies -- you can install it without having to worry about GDAL (or any other C library at all)!
 Plus `geo-rasterize`'s rasterization algorithm is based on GDAL's so it should be a drop in replacement for `rasterio.features.rasterize` and it offers a very similar API.

 We publish wheels to PyPI Python 3.7+ for the following platforms: